 EnglishLab.Net (the website) is both my hobby and a personalized teaching tool which I use in my job working for various educational institutions.
 The portal has been affiliated with its namesake EnglishLab.Net OÜ (registered in Estonia, Reg 11713192, KKMR / VAT EE101411556) – a private limited company that sells and renders electronically educational language services such as online English lessons by Skype and other IP telephony solutions as well as web-based learning management systems since 2009.

-I am particularly looking forward to making friends with other teachers of English as a Foreign or Second Language (or any other language) who practise computer-assisted language teaching, are interested in Educational Multimedia Design and VLEs (Virtual Learning Environments) aka CMSs (Content Management Systems) such as those listed here.
+I am particularly looking forward to making friends with other teachers of English as a Foreign or Second Language (or any other language) who practise computer-assisted language teaching, are interested in Educational Multimedia Design and VLEs (Virtual Learning Environments) aka CMSs (Content Management Systems).

 Learning foreign languages is the most noteworthy hobby of mine.
 Apart from the languages I have already mentioned, I have also studied and can make myself understood in Spanish (the variety spoken in Latin America) and I am a big fan of Latin and Greek.
 I guess that like all people who have travelled overseas, I manage to learn a few pages of every phrasebook I buy whenever I set out to visit a country I have never been to before.